Nightwatch (character): Original appearances

+Doctor Kevin Trench, upon witnessing a costumed man seemingly die battling terrorists, unmasks the body to learn that it is an older version of himself.
+Trench takes the suit and flees to a deserted island to prevent his future from coming to pass.
+However, the criminal Alfredo steals one of Trench's gloves after washing up on the island and recovering.
+After dealing with Alfredo, Trench decided that he cannot avoid his destiny, and decides to investigate the costume's origins.

-Ultimately, project head Phillip Morelle proved to be recklessly conducting nanotech experiments to make a replacement skin for his dying son Justin.
-Nightwatch fought his way onto Phillip Morelle's space station to confront him but not before Phillip sends two assassins into the past to kill Nightwatch using his nanotechnology to open a time portal.
-Much to both Nightwatch and Phillips surprise that same time technology allows a future version of Justin Morelle to travel into the present.
-Future Justin, armed with a more advanced version of Nightwatch's own suit, kills his father and reveals that the nanotechnology his father was developing produced a dangerously unstable energy matrix that in his timeline devastated North America killing billions.
-Justin upgraded Nightwatch's armor to its final evolution and the two of them worked together to destroy the space station before the disaster could happen.
-In the present-day epilogue, Justin Morelle, the son of Phillip and Trench's ex, received the nanotech skin from the project as his father had dreamed.
-Seeing his ex happy with her healed son, Nightwatch seemingly chose to travel into the past and complete the time loop with Cardiac's help, ensuring his own death but also ensuring the cataclysm timeline would never come to pass ensuring this happy ending would be the true timeline.
-The series seemingly ends with Kevin's trip into the past while the future Justin's fate remains unclear.
-Sometime later, still in the present, Nightwatch is shot in the chest by El Toro Negro, and uses the last of his costume's power to go back in time to warn his past self.
-In the past, he is distracted by a fight with terrorists and seemingly dies before he can warn himself.
+As Nightwatch, Trench discovers that his ex-girlfriend was working for Morelle Pharmaceuticals on a nanotech project.
+Project head Phillip Morelle has been recklessly conducting nanotech experiments to make a replacement skin for his dying son Justin.
+Nightwatch fights his way onto Morelle's space station to confront him and is confronted by two assassins who Morelle has brought backwards in time.
+Morelle's time portal allows a future version of Justin Morelle to travel into the present.
+Future Justin, armed with a more advanced version of Nightwatch's suit, kills his father and reveals that the nanotechnology his father was developing produced a dangerously unstable energy matrix that in his timeline devastated North America, killing billions.
+Justin upgraded Nightwatch's armor and worked with him to destroy the space station before the disaster could happen.
+Justin successfully receives the nanotech skin as his father intended.
+Seeing his ex happy with her healed son, Nightwatch travels into the past to complete the time loop.
+This ensures his own death, but prevents Justin's future from becoming the true future.